majianjia/nnom/docs/api_nnom.md

 # NNoM Utils - Structured API

 What makes NNoM easy to use is the models can be deployed to MCU automatically or manually with the help of NNoM utils.
-These functions are located in `scripts/nnom.py`
+These functions are located in the `nnom` Python package.

 This tools, will generate NNoM model using **Structured API** instead of 'layer API' in the previous script.